gesquive/dispatch/README.md

-  -x, --smtp-server string     The SMTP server to send email through (default "localhost") -u, --smtp-username string   Authenticate the SMTP server with this user -t, --target-dir string      Path to target configs (default "/etc/dispatch/targets-enabled") -v, --verbose                Print logs to stdout instead of file
+  -x, --smtp-server string     The SMTP server to send email through (default "localhost") -u, --smtp-username string   Authenticate the SMTP server with this user -t, --target-dir string      Path to target configs (default "/etc/dispatch/targets-enabled")
       --version                Display the version number and exit
 ```